 While any conventional database can store such information, blockchain is unique in that it’s completely decentralised.
 Rather than being maintained in one location and governed by a centralised entity (think of an Excel spreadsheet or a bank database), many identical copies of a blockchain database are held on multiple computers, spread out across a network.
 These individual computers are called nodes.
 As fresh data is added to the ledger, a new ‘block’ is created and attached to the ‘chain’.
 This involves all nodes updating their version of the blockchain ledger in unison, ensuring that their ledgers remain identical.

 How these new blocks are approved is key to why blockchain is considered highly secure.
-A majority of nodes must verify and confirm the legitimacy of the new data through what is called a consensus mechanism2 before a new block can be permanently added to the ledger.
+A majority of nodes must verify and confirm the legitimacy of the new data through what is called a ‘consensus mechanism’2 before a new block can be permanently added to the ledger.
 For instance, if an entity attempts to retroactively alter the ledger through one node, it is dismissed via comparison to the others.
 This is different from a standalone database or spreadsheet, where one person can make changes without oversight.
 In many blockchains, any participant can use their own computer to act as a node, increasing the number of network validators (sometimes to the millions) – a fact that reinforces decentralisation and increases trust and agency amongst participants.
 Meanwhile, while no single entity can corrupt the records, any participant can access and review them on the blockchain, transparently (open access).

 Overall, this innovative mechanism makes blockchain the most advanced type of transparent, traceable, immutable and decentralised way to manage records for varied purposes.
 For these reasons, it is often used for managing the ownership of assets (whether digital, or representations of physical ones), for tracking different transactions of value (such as access to data, knowledge, intellectual property, and currencies), and for disintermediation in cases which previously required a trusted intermediary.
 As such, blockchain is often referred to as the ‘technology of trust’ - having the potential to enable the decentralisation of power and democratisation of processes, while facilitating trust.

-they described a system that allows peer-to-peer value transactions without the need for an intermediary, laying the groundwork for today’s developments in blockchain.
+Combining encryption and distributed databases – two technologies that existed for decades – blockchain in its current form was only introduced in 2008 by the person/s known by the pseudonym ‘Satoshi Nakamoto’.
+In their whitepaper, “Bitcoin: A Peer-to-Peer Electronic Cash System”,3 they described a system that allows peer-to-peer value transactions without the need for an intermediary, laying the groundwork for today’s developments in blockchain.
 Although sometimes tied together, it is important to acknowledge that blockchain and cryptocurrencies are very different.
 Cryptocurrencies are just one application of blockchain technology, and the two should not be conflated.

 Blockchain today represents a set of technologies which is constantly evolving through trial-and-error processes of innovation.
 Thus, those reading this toolkit should view the following concepts as processes and works in progress, rather than mature applications.
 Web 3.0 is an industry that routinely reinvents and churns out new paradigms, at an unprecedented pace.